flaccone/metamaterialdesign/README.md

 pip install -r requirements.txt
 ~~~

-If you use Ubuntu or Win, install all dependencies with:
+If you use Ubuntu, Win or macOS with Intel, install all dependencies with:
 ~~~
 pip install -r requirements.txt
 ~~~